InfinityBowman/amstar2-checklist-scoring-app/frontend/ROADMAP.md

   - [x] Better loading components
   - [x] Icons: https://solid-icons.vercel.app/
   - [x] UI library: https://zagjs.com/overview/installation

+Format needs to be updated to create a review, then add checklists to that review

 _This roadmap is a living document and will be updated as the project evolves._